TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 ```

 {{% notice note %}}
-💡 Note thet there are 6 columns, each of which we call a variable.
+💡Note that there are 6 columns, each of which we call a variable.
 {{% /notice %}}

 **Description**: Excerpt of the Gapminder data on life expectancy, GDP per capita, and population by country.